malkab/Docker-PostGIS/docker-tags/jelly_jealous/010_compilation/README.md

 - [] extract binaries in **030** with **build_scripts/900**.
 This will place in **exported_binaries** folder containing all that the production image needs;

+- [] **DON'T** drop this compilation image if a GRASS image is going to be built upon it, for it is used as the base image for GRASS compilation;

 - [] proceed to **020_production**.